FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-20-laws-of-power.md

     - blog
 ---

-So if you're not already familiar with Robert Green's popular book "[The 48 Laws of Power](//en.wikipedia.org/wiki/The_48_Laws_of_Power '48 Laws of Power - Wiki')" that was published in 1998, I'm going to suggest you read it… right now.
+So if you're not already familiar with Robert Green's popular book "[The 48 Laws of Power](//en.wikipedia.org/wiki/The_48_Laws_of_Power '48 Laws of Power - Wiki')" that was published in 1998, I'm going to suggest you read it... right now.

 Like any popular book, it has its positive and negative criticisms, but I found it immensely interesting for a self-help book.